jCodingStuff/EvolutionarySteeringBehaviors/README.md

 # EvolutionarySteeringBehaviors

-The goal of this project is creating, in Java, a 2D world based on Craig Reynold's paper "Steering Behaviors for Autonomous Characters" and Daniel Shiffman's Coding Challenge 69 Evolutionary Steering Behaviors (LINKS IN THE END OF THE FILE!).
+The goal of this project is creating, in Java, a 2D world based on Craig Reynold's paper "[Steering Behaviors for Autonomous Characters](https://www.red3d.com/cwr/steer/)" and [Daniel Shiffman](https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw)'s [Coding Challenge 69 Evolutionary Steering Behaviors](https://www.youtube.com/watch?v=flxOkx0yLrY).

 I will try to design a kind of map, in which there will be autonomous agents, food (green circles) and poison (red circles).
 The thing is, the agents have a health number, which will be decreasing as time goes on, so they will have to seek for food (which gives certain points of health).